peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 - convert the MD5 hash into a human-readable hexadecimal string - `to_hex(...)`
 - assign the resulting value the alias `tripid`

+In the end, after a few more adjustments to our model, it should look something like [this](https://github.com/peterchettiar/DEngZoomCamp_2025/blob/dbt_cloud/Module-4-analytics-engineering/taxi_rides_ny/models/staging/stg_greentaxi_trips.sql).
+Also, with the similar steps done so far, our `stg_yellowtaxi_trips` model should the same as for `stg_greentaxi_trips`.
+Check out the `.sql` file [here](https://github.com/peterchettiar/DEngZoomCamp_2025/blob/dbt_cloud/Module-4-analytics-engineering/taxi_rides_ny/models/staging/stg_yellowtaxi_trips.sql).

 > [!TIP]
 > A quick way of applying a macro in a jinja template form in your model would be to type `__` (two underscores) followed by the name of the macro, and when you press enter the template should appear.
 For example, if I type `__config` and press the `Enter` key, then `{{ config(materialised='view') }}` should appear.